rui-zhang-ocean/RSKtools/README.md

 ## Changes
 * Version 1.5.0 (2017-03-30)
-    - Move salinity derivation from RSKreaddata to RSKderivesalinity.
+    - Move salinity derivation from RSKreaddata to RSKderivesalinity
     - Move calibrations table reading from RSKopen to RSKreadcalibrations
     - Add RSKfirmwarever function
+    - Add RSKsampleperiod function
-    - Add channel longName change for temp04, temp05, temp10 and temp13.
+    - Add channel longName change for temp04, temp05, temp10 and temp13
     - Remove dataset and datasetDeployments fields
     - Fix bug with loading geodata
     - Support for RSK v1.13.8

 * Version 1.4.6 (2017-01-18)
     - Remove non-marine channels from data table
-    - Fix bugs that occured if RSKreaddata.m is run twice.
+    - Fix bugs that occured if RSKreaddata.m is run twice
     - Seperate profile metadata reading into a different fuction in RSKopen.m
     - Add option to enter UTCdelta for geodata
     - Remove channels units and longName from data table